Mr. Saxobeat: Commercial performance

 "Mr. Saxobeat" first experienced success in Stan's native country, where it reached number one on the Romanian Top 100 and stayed there for eight consecutive weeks.
-Subsequently, the single debuted at number 47 on Spain's PROMUSICAE chart, peaking at number three in May 2011 and gaining a Gold certification for exceeding sales of 20,000 units.
+Subsequently, the single debuted at number 47 on Spain's PROMUSICAE chart, peaking at number three in May 2011 and gaining a Gold certification for exceeding 30,000 units.
 The single further reached number six in France.
-In Russia, the single peaked at number on the country's Tophit chart and was further certified three times Platinum.
+In Russia, the single peaked at number one on the country's Tophit chart and was further certified three times Platinum.
 "Mr. Saxobeat" also notably reached number one in Austria, Denmark, Germany, Hungary, Italy, Slovakia and Switzerland, and was awarded various Gold and Platinum certifications.
 "Mr. Saxobeat" also reached number three on the UK Singles Chart and number one in Germany.
 Certified three times Gold, the track was that year's second most successful single in the latter country behind Jennifer Lopez and Pitbull's "On the Floor".

 Outside of Europe, "Mr. Saxobeat" debuted on the Canadian Hot 100 at number 72 and peaked at number 25 in that territory.
 The song spent 20 weeks on the chart and was certified Platinum by Music Canada.
 In the United States, "Mr. Saxobeats" sold 22,000 units in its first week of availability.
 On the week ending 30 July 2011, the song debuted on the US Billboard Hot 100 at number 92 and continued rising every week until peaking at number 21.
 It also managed to reach a number of Billboard's component charts, notably reaching number eight on the US Tropical Airplay chart and number 11 on the Hot Latin Songs chart.
 "Mr. Saxobeat" became the third Romanian song to top the Dance/Mix Show Airplay chart after Inna's "Hot" (2008) and Edward Maya and Vika Jigulina's "Stereo Love" (2009).
 By December 2016, the track was certified Platinum by the Recording Industry Association of America (RIAA); it sold one million digital downloads in the United States as of January 2012.

 In Australia, Stan's song reached the ARIA chart at position 32, peaking at number 19.
 "Mr. Saxobeat" was later certified double Platinum by the Australian Recording Industry Association (ARIA).
 "Mr. Saxobeat" also debuted at number 36 in New Zealand in August 2011 and continued rising upon the charts until reaching number four, similarly earning Stan another Gold certification awarded by the Recording Industry Association of New Zealand (RIANZ).
 In Asia "Mr. Saxobeat" topped the Israeli Airplay Chart and reached number nine on Lebanon's Lebanese Top 20.
 In early 2012, the song debuted at the same position on the Japan Hot 100 and was later awarded Platinum by the Recording Industry Association of Japan (RIAJ).
 As of June 2013, the track sold almost one million copies worldwide in less than a year.
 Romanian label MediaPro Music further awarded Stan with a Platinum disc for this achievement.
 In November 2020, "Mr. Saxobeat" reached 200 million streams on Spotify, making it the most streamed song by a Romanian artist on the platform.